-Many organizations that are using Dynamics AX are considering an upgrade to Dynamics 365 for Finance and Operations (D365).
+Many organizations that are using Microsoft Dynamics AX are considering an upgrade to Microsoft Dynamics 365 for Finance and Operations (D365).
 If your organization is considering this upgrade, you may be interested in learning more about the differences between these two systems before you commit to an ERP project.

 Before delving into these differences, we’d like to share one caveat:

-We recommend that businesses align their organization and conduct a comprehensive ERP selection to determine if an upgrade is preferable to moving to a completely new ERP vendor.
+In fact, we recommend that businesses align their organization and conduct a comprehensive ERP selection to determine if an upgrade is preferable to moving to a completely new ERP vendor.
 Evaluating multiple ERP vendors allows organizations to see which systems align with their business goals.

-Nevertheless, we recognize that an upgrade to a D365 is a popular choice for many AX customers, so in this post, we’ll focus on these two systems.
+Nevertheless, we recognize that an upgrade to a D365 is a popular choice for many Dynamics AX customers, so in this post, we’ll focus on these two systems.
 First, we’ll provide a brief history of how AX has evolved over time, and then we’ll review the key differences between AX and D365.

 A Brief History of Dynamics

 Originally developed in 1998, IBM Axapta was created through a collaboration between IBM and Damgaard Data to fulfill the need for a computer-based accounting program geared towards enterprise-level businesses.

 A few years later, Damgaard Data merged with Navision Software A/S to create the company Navision A/S, which Microsoft later acquired.
 During this time, the ERP system was known as Axapta.